dajack05/js-rpg-series/Steps.md

 - Refactor `Node::onUpdate` and `Node::onDraw` to use Engine instead of one-off params

 # Physics Nodes

-- Create a collision world class
-  - Has list of colliders
-  - Has debug boolean to toggle drawing
 - Crate collider Node class
   - has extents vec
+- All props to Engine
-- update and draw world
+  - Including collider debug draw
+- If collider debug draw...
+  - Draw colliders! lol
 - auto-add colliders
-- Collder needs a `isColliding` tag
+- Collder needs a `isColliding`
+- Check X and Y movement seperately
+-